 In a previous blog post we discussed different types of cat litter that your feline may or may not prefer, so here we’ll add a few comments about how often the litter should be scooped and changed.
 You should be scooping their litter box(es) at least once a day and replacing their litter entirely about two times per week.
 Changing the litter could be as often as every day or as little as once a week, but the cleaning schedule depends on how many cats you have and if they seem content to use their litter box(es).
 And when it comes to washing the litter box, we recommend doing so once a week, or at the most, once every two weeks.

 If you follow these simple guidelines, your cat should be happy to use her litter box.
 If she is still avoiding the litter box when relieving herself, there could be another issue at hand that should be discussed with your local vet.
 Anasazi Animal Clinic is a compassionate pet clinic, and we pride ourselves on the level of care we offer our pet owners and their four-legged companions.
-We’ll be happy to address any of your pet-related concerns, so call us today at (480) 426-8364.
+We’ll be happy to address any of your pet-related concerns, so contact us today.